kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ### Adding an Ontology

-We are going to add ontology concepts for some people, their notable events (when they are born, get married, have children, die) and relationships (children, parents, spouses).

-Let's add our first concepts: an `entity-type` named `person` that has a `resource-type` named `identifier`, which is a string to hold the person's name.
+We are going to add some basic ontology concepts: entities, relations, roles and resources.
+Our example is very simple: a `person` entity with a resource named `identifier`, which is a string to hold the person's name.

 Copy and paste the following into the Graql shell:

 ```graql
 insert person sub entity, has-resource identifier; identifier sub resource, datatype string;
 ```

-Now we will add a `relation-type`: a `marriage` which relates two `person` entity-types, one playing `role-type` of `spouse1` and the other playing the `role-type` of `spouse2`.
+Now we will add a relation: a `marriage` which relates two `person` entities, one playing the role `spouse1` and the other playing the role `spouse2`.
 Only a `person` can take a role in the `marriage` (not a `car` or `dog` for example), so we also need to specify that to Grakn.
 Copy and paste each of the following lines into the Graql shell:

 ```graql
 insert spouse1 sub role; spouse2 sub role; person plays-role spouse1; person plays-role spouse2;